johannakarras/johannakarras.github.io/index.md

 ---

-My research lies at the intersection of machine learning, computer vision, and graphics.
-I am currently interested in still image reanimation and generative modeling.
+My current research interests lie in generative AI, specifically video and image synthesis.
+I am pursuing my PhD in the Graphics and Imaging Lab (GRAIL) at the University of Washington, advised by Ira Kemelmacher-Shlizerman, Steve Seitz, and Brian Curless.

 ---
 ### Highlights
 ---
+*  December, 2024: I attended SIGGRAPH Asia in Tokyo, Japan!
+*  December, 2024: *Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories* is published on arxiv.
 *  October, 2024: *Fashion-VDM: Video Diffusion Model for Virtual Try-On* is published on arxiv.
 *  July, 2024: *Fashion-VDM: Video Diffusion Model for Virtual Try-On* is accepted to SIGGRAPH Asia 2024 in Tokyo.
 *  June, 2024: I return as a PhD Student Researcher at Google.